BoraaroB/simple-admin-app/README.md

 ### Setup Backend ###

-In order to setup the application in navigate to **backend root application folder** run the following commands
+In order to setup the application navigate to **backend root application folder** run the following commands
  - `npm install`

 ### Configuration ###